mahshuk410/Portfolio-website/README.md

 Mouse hover: In order to make buttons appear interactive & appealing to users,I have added the color change feature when the cursor hovers those buttons.
 Navigation bar: Allows user to toggle between different pages of the website.
 Email feature : Allows interested users(employers) to contact me by entering the name and message in the form on page 4 "Connect with me" section.
+Next button:User can move to next page without having to scroll to top to click navigation bar Back to top button:User can scroll back up by just clicking a button

 Technologies Used
 ==============================================================